sourcegraph/handbook/content/departments/engineering/teams/batch-changes/go-to-market/server-side/index.md

 ## Summary

 [Running batch changes server-side](https://docs.sourcegraph.com/batch_changes/explanations/server_side#limitations) is moving to beta.
 This feature was initially built to enable large customers to run batch changes on very large amounts of repositories.
 It also comes with UX improvements that will allow developers to iterate on batch changes more quickly.
 This feature requires installing executors, which comes with additional resource requirements and maintenance.
 Executors are like CI agents, that Sourcegraph uses to offload expensive tasks.
 [Executors](https://docs.sourcegraph.com/admin/executors) also power code intelligence [auto-indexing](https://docs.sourcegraph.com/code_intelligence/explanations/auto_indexing).
 Running batch changes server-side is available both for self-hosted and Sourcegraph Cloud customers.
 Self-hosted customers need to deploy executors as part of their Sourcegraph deployment.
-Sourcegraph Cloud (a.k.a. managed instance) customers have managed executors available by default (Sourcegaph hosts those as part of the cloud offering).
+Sourcegraph Cloud (a.k.a. managed instance) customers have managed executors available by default (Sourcegraph hosts those as part of the cloud offering).

 ## What is running batch changes server-side?